 After 4 years and now 4 jobs later, I would say one of my strengths is interviewing.
 I recently took a personality test and my number one trait was competition, so it’s no surprise that I feel like I have to “win” the job.
 During my height of competition dance team, I was an average dancer but when it came to auditions I always exceeded expectations.
 It’s something about the pressure that really motivates me.

-Over the years, I have picked a number interview tips and especially phone interview tips that have helped me.
+Over the years, I have picked up a number of interview tips and especially phone interview tips that have helped me.
 Phone interviews are always awkward because you can’t tell what’s happening on the other end of the line.

 15 Phone Interview Tips